How to Care for Your PICC Line at Home

 Preventing infection

-• Check your PICC insertion site every day for signs of infection.
+• Check your PICC site every day for signs of infection.
 Check for:

 • Redness, swelling, or pain.